The Jerusalem Cricket: It's Really Just a Potato Bug

 Nighttime predators like coyotes, badgers and fox prey on the Jerusalem cricket, which also comes out usually after dark.
 Owls have also been known to consider them prey.

-Rare Instance of Jerusalem Cricket Coming to the Surface
+Jerusalem Cricket Coming to the Surface

 They Are Not Found in Jerusalem

 Jerusalem crickets are found west of the Rocky Mountains, with most occurring along the Pacific Coast from British Columbia to Mexico.
+They may be unusual but they are not as rare as people have believed.
+There may be several species in the genus and researchers are trying to determine how many different variations exist and where each of those species make their home.

 But, Can You Keep One as a Pet?